Austin Gleeson

-Austin Gleeson (born 27 June 1995) is an Irish hurler who plays for Waterford Senior Championship club Mount Sion and at inter-county level with the Waterford senior hurling team.
+Austin Gleeson (born 27 June 1995) is an Irish hurler who plays for Waterford Senior Championship club Mount Sion, and previously at inter-county level with the Waterford senior hurling team.
 He usually lines out as a centre-forward but can also be deployed as a centre-back.
 He is one of two hurlers to ever win young hurler of the year and hurler of the year in the same year, with him winning the honours at the age of 21 in 2016.
 He is the younger brother of Jessica Gleeson, the Republic of Ireland women's national team soccer player.

 Playing career

 De La Salle College

 Gleeson first came to prominence as a hurler with De La Salle College.
 He played in every grade of hurling before eventually joining the college's senior hurling team and lined out in several Harty Cup campaigns.

 Waterford Institute of Technology

 As a student at the Waterford Institute of Technology, Gleeson joined the senior hurling team during his second year.
 On 1 March 2015, he was selected at left wing-forward when WIT faced the University of Limerick in the Fitzgibbon Cup final.
 Gleeson spent much of the game at full-forward and score a point from a sideline cut in the 0-21 to 3-12 draw.
 He retained his position for the replay on 11 March but was forced off with a hamstring injury after just four minutes in the 2-18 to 1-14 defeat.